Civil War Sesquicentennial Resources

 For more information: 615-862-5880

-Ongoing through the Civil War Sesquicentennial, the Metropolitan Archives will have a set of original newspapers from the Civil War for each year of the war available for viewing.
-No appointment is needed.
+The Metropolitan Archives maintains a set of original newspapers from the Civil War for each year of the war available for viewing.
+Please call ahead for more information.